-Rear Jacking Location (All)
+Rear Jacking Location (All) Connect the jack tube extension and wheel wrench.

 Before raising the wheel off the ground, make sure that the jack will not damage surrounding truck parts and adjust the jack position as required.

 NOTE: If the bottle jack will not lower by turning the dial (thumbwheel) by hand, it may be necessary to use the jack drive tube in order to lower the jack.